robertrypula/simple-tetris/README.md

 ## Ascii Runner alternative

-If you just want to play the game and don't want to use any API you can simply use build-in Ascii Runner.
+If you just want to play the game and don't want to use any API you can simply use built-in Ascii Runner.

 [Play online](https://cdn.rypula.pl/simple-tetris/v1.3.0-rc/ascii-runner-browser.html) - use Arrows on Desktop or on-screen buttons on Mobile devices.